1st Sunday of Lent (A) – March 1, 2020

 Genesis 2:7-9; 3:1-7; Psalm 51:3-6, 12-13, 17; Romans 5:12-19; Matthew 4:1-11

-INTRODUCTION: SAVE HAVEN SUNDAY & THE PROBLEM OF PORNOGRAPHY
+INTRODUCTION: SAFE HAVEN SUNDAY & THE PROBLEM OF PORNOGRAPHY

 Today is the second annual Safe Haven Sunday.
 As many of you may remember, last year Bishop Kemme implemented Safe Haven Sunday as a way to bring to light, address, combat, and begin to heal the wounds caused by something which plagues our culture today.
 And that something is pornography.
 Pornography is not just something that a few people struggle with.
 It is an industry that each year, in the United States alone, exceeds the amount of money generated by the NFL and the NBA combined.
 A study of 70,000 children found that they began looking at it around 8 years old, and addiction began around 11 years old.
 Children begin sending inappropriate photos of themselves around fifth grade.
 Lawyers say that it plays a “significant role” in over 60% of divorce cases.
 And worst of all: your children (and your spouses) often think that this is what “love” looks like.